mauroolvs/app_resolve_multas/README.md

 # app_resolve_multas
 APP criado no stack MERN, com código gerado pelo chatGPT.
-First, set up a new MERN project.
-We'll start by creating the backend with Node.js, Express, and MongoDB, then move on to the frontend with React.

 # Backend Setup:
 - Initialize the Node.js project (bash):